 Def Leppard

-The band was formed in the city of Sheffield, England, in 1977.
+The band was formed in Sheffield, England, in 1977.
 It was part of the generation called NWOBHM, but has other styles, such as hard rock.
-It is considered one of the most popular bands in the world and has sold more than 100 million albums worldwide.
+It is considered one of the most popular bands worldwide and has sold over 100 million albums worldwide.

 Origins